jiminkim08/high-impact-ai/README.md

 # High-Impact AI Patents

-Replication package for the study **"Mining High-Impact AI Patents Grounded in Korea's AI Framework Act."**
+Replication package for the study **"From Regulation to Innovation: Mining High-Impact AI Patents Grounded in the EU AI Act and Korea's AI Basic Act."**

 This repository provides the retrieval queries, CPC-based selection criteria, analysis code, and parameter settings used to identify and characterize high-impact AI patents.